Professional Resource

 Working with covert narcissism requires careful navigation:

-This clinical resource is provided by Dr. Hines Inc. for educational purposes.
+This professional resource is provided by Dr. Hines Inc. for educational purposes.
 For consultation or referrals, contact (918) 212-5330.